New process for INSURANCE resident applicants to submit fingerprints.

-If you hold an insurance producer (or personal lines P&C) license in Arizona, use our new "DETERMINING YOUR ARIZONA INSURANCE CONTINUING EDUCATION REQUIREMENTS" online resource to determine if you need to complete insurance continuing education, and if so, how much.
+Use our "DETERMINING YOUR ARIZONA INSURANCE CONTINUING EDUCATION REQUIREMENTS" online resource to determine if you need to complete insurance continuing education, and if so, how much.

 Relocating to Arizona from Another State

-If you an insurance producer or adjuster relocating to Arizona from another state where you are licensed as a resident, the application process is the same as for any other person applying for an Arizona resident license EXCEPT you are not subject to the pre-license examination requirement if you submit with your license application a Clearance Letter issued by the insurance department/commission in your previous resident state.
-The Clearance Letter must show the previous resident license was cancelled within 90 days of our receiving your license application.
-If your previous resident state does not issue Clearance Letters, you must provide evidence of the date your resident license was cancelled by your previous resident state.
+If you are an insurance producer or adjuster relocating to Arizona from another state where you were licensed as a resident, the application process is the same as for any other person applying for an Arizona resident license EXCEPT you are not subject to the pre-license examination requirement if Arizona offers the exact same license type and line of authority that you held in your resident state.
+If the license and lines of authority are the same, submit with your license application a Clearance Letter issued by the insurance department/commission in your previous resident state.
+The Clearance Letter must show the previous resident license was canceled within 90 days of our receiving your license application.
+If your previous resident state does not issue Clearance Letters, you must provide evidence of the date your resident license was canceled by your previous resident state.

 Changes to Addresses, E-mail and Phone Numbers